 Community Planning & Zoning

 Authorized by Minnesota State Statute Sec.
-462.354, the Planning Commission consists of a seven-member citizen board appointed by the City Council that reviews Planning-specific requests before providing a formal recommendation to the Council.
-Commissioners must be city residents to be appointed and commit to serving a three-year term.
+462.354, the Planning Commission consists of a seven-member citizen board appointed by the City Council that reviews planning-specific requests before providing a formal recommendation to the Council.
+Commissioners must be city residents, appointed by Council, and commit to serving a three-year term.
 Meetings are held the second Monday of each month at 7:00 P.M. in the Council Chambers.
+Please see our calendar for meeting dates and submission deadlines for Land Use Applications Planning Commission Calendar 2023 (PDF) .
 If a meeting date falls on a legal holiday, the meeting will be rescheduled to the second Tuesday.

 The City of Buffalo provides for the regulation of land use activities to create and maintain a high quality of life in our community.
 The Planning Commission reviews all land use applications, formulates a recommendation, and has the recommendation presented to the City Council at their regular meeting - typically on the third Monday of the month - where the Council will make the final decision on any request.